 Products are packaged in glass pot minis, metal tins, or compostable cardboard tubes adorned with Jes’s hand-drawn artwork.
 Orders ship in biodegradable, recycled, and upcycled materials.

-A one-stop botanical shop, the range includes multi-use products, like bronzer/foundation, zero waste lip balm, eyeshadow, shimmer sticks, mascara, highlighter, and primer, made with love and sustainably sourced local and/or organic ingredients.
-Not everything is vegan as some products contain organic USA-sourced beeswax or honey.
-They are, however, made without mineral oil, nanoparticles, synthetics, toxins, or animal-derived carmine for coloration.
+A one-stop botanical shop, the range includes multi-use products, like bronzer/foundation, lip balm, eyeshadow, shimmer sticks, mascara, highlighter, and primer, made with love and sustainably sourced local and/or organic ingredients.
+They are made without mineral oil, nanoparticles, synthetics, toxins, or animal-derived carmine for coloration.

 Elate Cosmetics